Table of Contents

 📋 Copy Deck list | 🛒 Buy Deck on TCGplayer | ⬆️ Jump to top

-This multi-Evolution deck functions best when it can begin with several Fetch attacks from Kangaskhan.
-Fetch, along with some Tongue Wraps from Lickitung, enable the deck to set up a Dragonite & Dodrio on your Bench.
+This multi-Evolution deck relies on Kangaskhan’s Fetch (and sometimes Lickitung’s Tongue Wrap) to enable you to set up a Dragonite & Dodrio on your Bench.
 From there, you can use Dragonite’s Step In to escape whatever status effects your opponent places on your Active Pokémon, then use Dodrio’s Retreat Aid to free retreat into whichever attacker suits the situation best.
-This duo is particularly effective against Lickitung stall decks, which rely on repeatedly inflicting Paralysis to eventually deck you out.
+This duo is particularly effective against Lickitung decks, which rely on repeatedly stalling you with Paralysis to eventually deck you out.

 🏆 Top Deck